cloudflare/cloudflare-docs/content/api-shield/security/schema-validation/_index.md

 ### Change the global default action of Schema Validation

-Schema Validation’s default action is visible on the main Schema Validation page.
+Schema Validation's default action is visible on the main Schema Validation page.
 This action applies to any endpoint with its action set to `Default`.

 - `Log` action: logs events to [Firewall Events](/firewall/).
 - `Block` action: blocks requests that fail the schema for an endpoint and logs events to [Firewall Events](/firewall/).